KenStager/Project-Pitch/README.md

 - **Output**:
   - The final predictions are printed out.
 These could also be stored or used in further analysis or reporting.

-This expanded main execution section of the pseudocode provides a detailed, step-by-step guide on how the project's script will run, emphasizing robust error handling, efficient data processing, and logging for transparency and debugging purposes.